BINAYKUMAR943/Global_Task/readme.md

 # Global task

-## Steps I followed
+## My Approach
-For these tasks, I have used Python Django Rest Framework.
+For this project, I have used Python Django Rest Framework.
 I have defined a Track model with attributes- title, artist, duration, and last_play.
-I have lodaded the json data to the model using BaseCommand class of django.core.management.base package.
-I have defined a model viewset for the track model to get the list of tracks, retrieve a unique track, and post and update a track.
-And have used Django-url-filter in this project to provide filtering and ordering capabilities to the APIs for tasks 3 and task 4.
+The json data are loaded to the model using BaseCommand class of django.core.management.base package.
+A model viewset for the track model is defined to get the list of tracks, retrieve a unique track, and post and update a track.
+I have used Django-url-filter in this project to provide filtering and ordering capabilities to the APIs for tasks 3 and task 4.

-For task 3, to get the list of hundred most recent track, pass the parameter- limit=100 and ordering=-last_play (example- http://127.0.0.1:8000/tracks/?limit=100&ordering=-last_play)
+For task 3, to get the list of hundred most recent track, pass the parameters- limit=100 and ordering=-last_play (http://127.0.0.1:8000/tracks/?limit=100&ordering=-last_play)
 Note: On Running you will get two extra tracks added by me for testing.

 For task 4, to filter track by name, pass the parameter- ?title=titlename (example-http://127.0.0.1:8000/tracks/?title=Free)